 How Does Identity Theft Occur?

-- Theft of mail
+- Stealing of mail

 Understanding the Types of Identity Theft

-- Medical Identity Theft: When someone uses the identity of another person in order to obtain medical treatment, it is a very serious act that can possibly be fatal to the person whose information is compromised.
+- Medical Identity Theft:This type of identity theft happens when someone uses the identity of another person to obtain medical treatment.
+This is a very serious act and can possibly be fatal to the person whose information is compromised.